-The Clinical Pastoral Education (CPE) program is an experience-based pastoral learning program, designed to helped clergy fulfill a variety of educational requirements.
+The Clinical Pastoral Education (CPE) program is an experience-based pastoral learning program, designed to help clergy fulfill a variety of educational requirements.
 It meets the following educational needs:

 - Pastors seeking one more unit of CPE for a board certification.

 - Annual conference requirements for ordination or a degree program.